Evolvee/ChatTimeStamps/README.md

 # ChatTimeStamps
-Adds time stamps into chat and combat log events for testing purposes.
+Adds milisecond time stamps into chat and combat log events for testing purposes.